Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: Related Work

 \paragraph{Query Compilation.} Query compilation further advanced specialization by generating executable code tailored to individual queries, eliminating interpretation overhead and enabling aggressive inlining and loop fusion.
 HyPer~\cite{neumann2011efficiently,kemper2011hyper}, LegoBase~\cite{chafi2014building}, and DBToaster~\cite{ahmad2012dbtoaster} demonstrated the effectiveness of compiled query pipelines, and modern engines such as DuckDB~\cite{raasveldt2019duckdb} and Umbra~\cite{DBLP:conf/cidr/NeumannF20} adopt similar principles.
 Despite these advances, query compilation remains restricted to the execution layer.
-Moreover, query compilation targets general SQL and does not optimize for a small set of queries.
+Moreover, query compilation targets general SQL and does not optimize for a small set of queries.{Despite these advances, query compilation remains restricted to the execution layer and targets general SQL rather than a small, fixed query set.}

 \paragraph{DBMS Tuning.} A dominant form of deployment-specific optimization is \emph{physical database design}, which selects workload-driven data structures such as indexes, clustering, partitioning, and materialized views.
-These decisions are often made manually by DBAs using workload traces and execution plans, because the design space is large and alternatives interact (e.g., overlapping indexes and maintenance trade-offs).
+These decisions are often made manually by DBAs using workload traces and execution plans, because the design space is large and alternatives interact (e.g., overlapping indexes and maintenance trade-offs).{} Extensive work has automated these decisions within fixed DBMS architectures.
+Early AutoAdmin-style tools introduced cost-driven index selection and \emph{what-if} analysis for hypothetical structures~\cite{chaudhuri1997index,chaudhuri1998whatif}.
+Subsequent systems integrated indexes with materialized views and partitioning~\cite{agrawal2000views,agrawal2004partitioning}, and commercial tools such as SQL Server's Database Engine Tuning Advisor automate workload-driven physical design under resource constraints~\cite{agrawal2005dta}.{Extensive work has automated these decisions, from early cost-driven index selection and \emph{what-if} analysis~\cite{chaudhuri1997index,chaudhuri1998whatif} to integrated views, partitioning, and commercial tuning advisors~\cite{agrawal2000views,agrawal2004partitioning,agrawal2005dta}.} A complementary line of work focuses on configuration tuning and self-driving databases~\cite{pavlo2017selfdriving,DBLP:conf/cidr/HilprechtBBEHKR20}, where systems such as OtterTune~\cite{vanaken2017automatic} apply machine learning to optimize system parameters.
+Other work incorporates learned models into core components, including learned indexes~\cite{kraska2018learned}, learned cardinality estimation~\cite{kipf2018learned}, and learned cost models~\cite{marcus2019neo}.{A complementary line of work focuses on configuration tuning and self-driving databases~\cite{pavlo2017selfdriving,DBLP:conf/cidr/HilprechtBBEHKR20,vanaken2017automatic}, as well as learned models for indexes, cardinality estimation, and cost models~\cite{kraska2018learned,kipf2018learned,marcus2019neo}.}